 Monk mode, proper monk mode, can be highly taxing.

 If you are planning to decompress then you are just chilling and taking a break, so don’t call it monk mode because that’s not monk mode.

-And my chilling reliefs are small “goal-hitting” celebrations I do in between work when I order food I love and open a wine.
+And my personal relief valves are small “goal-hitting” celebrations I do in between work when I order food I love and open a nice bottle of wine.

 You will be looking forward to these small celebrations and they will make your day.